Parameterized Approaches to Orthogonal Compaction: A Polynomial Kernel for Cycle Graphs

 \begin{reduction} Suppose that there exists a path $P = (u_1, u_2, \ldots, u_t)$ in $\dirG$ such that $t \geq 3$ and $\lab(u_i) = \F$ for every $i \in [2,k-1]$.
 Then, delete the path $(u_2, \ldots, u_{t-1})$ and connect $u_1$ to $u_t$ by a directed edge from $u_1$ to $u_t$ whose weight is the sum of the weights of the edges of $P$. \end{reduction}

 This reduction rule is safe because a path on $\F$-vertices is always drawn as a straight line path between its end points in any drawing of $\dirG$ such that the length of the path is at least its weight.
-So we can replace the path by a straight line edge between its end points whose weight is the sum of the weights of the edges of the path, and vice-versa.
+So we can replace the path with a straight-line edge between its end points whose weight is the sum of the weights of the edges of the path, and vice-versa.